State Park Beach

 I wouldn't care too much.
 Enjoy yourself in the water, you will survive!
 Most likely it means that jellyfish are in the area.
 But ask the ranger.

-Well, yes, jelly fish can sting, and if you are allergic it can become life threatening.
+Well, yes, jelly fish can sting, and they will do it.
+Those things have no empathy. if you are allergic it can become life threatening.
 When you step on a sting ray it will, according to its name, sting you.
 As bad as it is, this sting, fortunately, doesn't terminate your life.
 However, the pain you are experiencing after the sting is good enough to ruin your vacation.
 Often, the sting is associated with an infection.
 Don't step on it.
 Do the sting ray shuffle!!
 However, if you do step on one don't brave it out.
 Stingrays have a bad habit, they don't disinfect their barbs before they hit.
 Go to a doctor.

 When you see the blue flag flying, ask the ranger or lifeguard what is going on.
 Usually it is just a precaution, sometimes it is more than that.
 It is not always about the triangle shaped dorsal fin, the little critters are sometimes more dangerous.